puppetlabs/puppetlabs-cd4pe_deployments/REFERENCE.md

 Data type: `Optional[Boolean]`

-A Boolean to run Puppet in Noop mode
+A Boolean to run Puppet in Noop mode.
+Defaults to 'false'.

 ##### `concurrency`

 Data type: `Optional[Integer]`

-The number of nodes to concurrently run Puppet on
+The number of nodes to concurrently run Puppet on.
+Defaults to the Puppet Orchestrator default.

 ### cd4pe_deployments::wait_for_approval